jordyorel/Orus-lang-register-based-VM/README.md

 # Orus Language

-Orus is an experimental interpreted programming language implemented in C. It features a syntax inspired by modern scripting languages.
+Orus is an experimental interpreted programming language implemented in C. It features a syntax inspired by modern languages such as Python and Rust.
 Supported features
 include:

 - Static type annotations for integers (`i32`/`u32`/`i64`/`u64`), floating point numbers